icarus-sullivan/lawcket/packages/websocket/README.md

   handler,
 });
 ```

+The lambda implementation will be called with three params; event, connection, and publish.

+_event_:
+- the original lambda event
+- contains header information during a `CONNECT` request

+_connection_:
+ - a subset of collection info, useful for storing
+ - object structure
+     - event: 'close' | 'connect' | 'message'
+     - connectionId: string
+     - stage: string,
+     - domainName: string

+_publish_:
+- only available during a `message` event
+- needs to be called asynchronously
+- supports base64, or stringifiable data

 ##### Plugins
 Plugins mimic how the handler is called and is invoked asychronously.
 A good use case for this is storing connection information, or for processing connection-related tasks that do not pertain to the general flow of the lambda.